wsbctechnicalblog/wsbctechnicalblog.github.io/content/back-to-basics-automation.md

 - Automation lacks **creativity** and **intuition** for solving complex problems.
 - Each organization needs **customized** and **optimized automation** - a challenge evident from our shared [v2 CI/CD blueprints](https://github.com/WorkSafeBC-Common-Engineering/AzureDevOps.Automation.Pipeline.Templates.v2).
 - **Human oversight** is essential to prevent errors.
-Have you ever considered living next to an automated nuclear plant or flying in a cockpit-less aircraft.
+Have you ever considered living next to an autonomous nuclear plant or flying in a cockpit-less aircraft?
 - Automation lacks **empathy** and **emotional intelligence** for complex customer support.
 - Automation requires **consistent**, **standardized**, and **stable** environments.
 - AI and data processing automation raise **ethical** concerns.